-- 1. In the case of abandonment of property, on each entity asserting an interest in that property; - 2.
-In the case of a motion for relief or modification of the automatic stay, on each entity asserting a lien or encumbrance on the affected property; - 3.
-In the case of a motion relating to the use of cash collateral or obtaining credit, on each party asserting an interest in the cash collateral or a lien or other interest in property upon which a lien or encumbrance is proposed to be granted; - 4.
-In the case of a motion under Bankruptcy Rule 9019, on all parties that are parties to the relevant compromise and settlement or that may be directly affected by such compromise or settlement; - 5. in the case of assumption, assignment, or rejection of an executory contract or an unexpired lease, on each party to the executory contract or the unexpired lease; - 6. any objection, opposition, response, reply, or further document filed directly in response to a document shall be served on the entity that filed such document; and - 7. all matters for which the Bankruptcy Rules specifically require notice to all parties in interest shall be served on all parties in interest unless otherwise directed by the Court. - E. Service of Adversary Proceedings.
-All pleadings and other Court filings in any adversary proceeding commenced in the chapter 11 cases shall be served upon the Core Group, each Affected Entity,: (i) the debtors, (ii) counsel to the debtors, (iii) the U.S. Trustee, (iv) counsel for any official committee appointed in the case, (v) each affected Entity, (vi) any party that has filed a notice of appearance and requested notice in the adversary proceeding, and (vii) any other entities required to be served under any applicable Bankruptcy Rule or Local Bankruptcy Rule. - F. Proceedings Not Governed by the Notice Procedures.
-Except as set forth herein or otherwise provided by order of the Court, the Notice Procedures shall not apply to notices of the matters or proceedings described in the following Bankruptcy Rules: - 1.
-Bankruptcy Rule 2002(a)(1) (meeting of creditors pursuant to section 341 of the Bankruptcy Code); - 2.
-Bankruptcy Rule 2002(a)(7) (time fixed for filing a proof of claim pursuant to Bankruptcy Rule 3003(c));
+- in the case of a motion under Bankruptcy Rule 9019, on all parties that are parties to the relevant compromise and settlement or that may be directly affected by such compromise or settlement; - in the case of assumption, assignment, or rejection of an executory contract or an unexpired lease, on each party to the executory contract or the unexpired lease; - any objection, opposition, response, reply, or further document filed directly in response to a document shall be served on the entity that filed such document; and - all matters for which the Bankruptcy Rules specifically require notice to all parties in interest shall be served on all parties in interest unless otherwise directed by the Court.

+E. Service of Adversary Proceedings.
+All pleadings and other Court filings in any adversary proceeding commenced in the chapter 11 cases shall be served upon the Core Group, each Affected Entity, and any other entities required to be served under any applicable Bankruptey Rule or Local Bankruptey Rule